 If you get ill frequently because your immune system is weak, you should eat black garlic.
-It’s a powerful home remedy to improve your defenses and face viruses and bacteria.
+It’s a powerful home remedy to improve your defenses and combat viruses and bacteria.

 It fights fatigue

-Aged garlic is recommended for athletes or those who want to improve their physical resistance.
-In addition, it’s also good for fighting chronic fatigue or exhaustion due to working excessively or a lack of regular sleep.
+Aged garlic is good for athletes or anyone who wants to improve their physical resistance.
+It’s also good for fighting chronic fatigue or exhaustion from working excessively or from a lack of regular sleep.

 It’s a great antioxidant

-Without a doubt, black garlic is a great ally to prevent the premature aging of the cells.
+Without a doubt, black garlic is a great ally in the fight against the premature aging of the cells.
 Plus, it helps eliminate free radicals which can cause all kinds of illnesses if there’s an excess of them.

 Treats respiratory problems

 Aged garlic is very good for reducing asthma and allergy symptoms .
-Plus, it helps reduce colds, pharyngitis, laryngitis and other common respiratory problems.
+Plus, it helps alleviate colds, pharyngitis, laryngitis, and other common respiratory problems.

 It calms your nerves